microsoft/LightGBM/python-package/README.rst

 Run ``python setup.py install --gpu`` to enable GPU support.
 All remarks from `Build GPU Version section <#build-gpu-version>`__ are actual in this case.
 To pass additional options to **CMake** use the following syntax: ``python setup.py install --gpu --opencl-include-dir=/usr/local/cuda/include/``, see `Build GPU Version section <#build-gpu-version>`__ for the complete list of them.

 Run ``python setup.py install --hdfs`` to enable HDFS support.
 All remarks from `Build HDFS Version section <#build-hdfs-version>`__ are actual in this case.

+Run ``python setup.py install --bit32``, if you want to use 32-bit version.
+All remarks from `Build 32-bit Version with 32-bit Python section <#build-32-bit-version-with-32-bit-python>`__ are actual in this case.

 If you get any errors during installation or due to any other reasons, you may want to build dynamic library from sources by any method you prefer (see `Installation Guide <https://github.com/microsoft/LightGBM/blob/master/docs/Installation-Guide.rst>`__) and then just run ``python setup.py install --precompile``.